-Stated preference data has been an important tool in predicting behavior in the absence of markets.
-The valuation of non-market environmental goods is critical in many policy- and decision-marking particularly in this age where resources are limited in many aspects.
-Various issues surround the contextualization of environmental goods for valuation.
-One of those issues is defining the goods in terms of it quantitative dimensions such as its quality level or its functional dimensions such as its role in ecosystem processes.
-The concept of environmental resource and systems has its complexity that must be taken into consideration when implementing valuation.
-Dimensions of environmental goods vary according to context.
-Most applied stated choice survey have dealt with single dimension goods, meaning a survey aimed to get specific WTP for an environmental resource or amenity, say value of clean air.
-However, most often, environmental systems cannot be simply aggregated into a single good as most of them come naturally as a basket of goods.
-Clean air, for instance, as a resource, may be broken down into attributes like visibility, degradation to vegetation, impact to soil and streams, and impact to human health.
+Stated preference has been an important indicator in predicting values of traffic externalities in the absence of markets.
+In addition, the valuation of non-market external costs of automobile use is a critical input in many of institutional evaluation and pricing policies particularly in this age where the impacts of the transport sector, not only on the local but also on the regional and global level, are becoming major environmental sustainability concerns.
+Various issues surround the contextualization of these external costs for valuation.
+One of these issues is defining the external costs or benefits in terms of its quantitative dimensions such as its quality level or in terms of its functional dimensions such as its role in environmental systems.
+Aside from that, dimensions of these externalities also vary according to context.
+These add complexity in the process of valuation of the non-market environmental goods associated with automobile use from stated choices.

+Most applied stated choice survey has dealt with single dimension goods.
+These surveys usually aim to get willingness-to-pay (WTP) for an environmental resource or amenity, say value of clean air.
+However, most often, environmental systems cannot be simply aggregated into a single good as most of them come naturally in bundles.
+Clean roadside air quality, for instance, as a resource, may be broken down into attributes like visibility, impact on roadside buildings, impact to soil and streams, and impact to human health. two approaches in dealing with set of attributes, (1) Attribute-based Stated Choice Method (SCM), and (2) Contingent Valuation Method (CVM).
 Attribute-based SCM is an approach where respondents are asked to choose from a set of alternatives with an array of attributes (Louviere et al., 2000).
-It is analyzed using multinomial disaggregate model such as the multinomial logit (MNL).
-In contrast, contingent valuation method (CVM) elicits willingness-to-pay (WTP) value in open or closed form on the context of made-believe circumstances that improve or damage to existing environmental conditions.
+It is commonly analyzed using multinomial disaggregate model such as the multinomial logit (MNL).
+In contrast, CVM elicits WTP value in open or closed form on the context of made-believe circumstances that improve or damage to existing environmental amenity.
 Environmental valuation studies using attribute-based SCM are limited compared to CVM and other environmental valuation methods such as hedonic pricing and travel cost.
-If price is the only attribute, the SCM reverts back to CVM.
-There are some advantages in using attribute-based SCM over CVM:(1) the ability to deduce behavioral tendencies of respondents over variation of goods or goods' attributes; (2) policy implications are less suggestive, thus less susceptible to context biases or behavioral heuristics (Herriges and Kling, 1999); and (2) avoid zero protest votes present in CVM (Wardman and Bristow, 2004).
+If price is the only attribute, the SCM simply reverts back to CVM.
+There are some advantages in using attribute-based SCM over CVM: (1) the ability to deduce behavioral tendencies of respondents over variation of goods or goods' attributes; (2) policy implications are less suggestive, thus less susceptible to context biases or behavioral heuristics (Herriges and Kling, 1999); and (3) avoid zero protest votes present in CVM (Wardman and Bristow, 2004).

-This paper aimed to empirically investigate the decision complexity in situations where environmental goods have varying goods dimension.
-We used an internet survey data on the context of WTP valuation of the social costs of motor-vehicle use in Metro Manila.
+This paper aimed to investigate the task complexity in situations where environmental goods have varying goods dimension using empirical data.
+Though task complexity may be caused by many factors within or outside the control of the decision-maker, we only focused on factors affecting utility of the decision maker, i.e. preference uncertainty and decision complexity.
+Section 2 describe the how the models were specified while section 3 describe an empirical investigation using internet survey data on the valuation of the social costs of motor-vehicle use in Metro Manila.
 The result of the empirical test aims to contribute to the design of multi-attribute stated choice internet survey.